codecluster-softwares/codecluster/rules/git-messages.md

 - `feat`: A new feature
 - `fix`: A bug fix
 - `docs`: Documentation only changes
-- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- `refactor`: A code change that neither fixes a bug nor adds a feature
 - `perf`: A code change that improves performance
 - `test`: Adding missing tests or correcting existing tests
+- `rules`: Changes about the rules
 - `build`: Changes that affect the build system or external dependencies
-- `ci`: Changes to CI configuration files and scripts
-- `chore`: Other changes that don't modify src or test files
+- `chore`: Other changes that had not been classified
 - `revert`: Reverts a previous commit

 ### Scope (Optional)